-In memory of her brother David, a victim of MS, Honora Harty joined a group of MS Ireland walkers on the Camino de Santiago (the Way of St. James), the ancient pilgrimage route.
+In memory of her brother David, who died of of MS related causes, Honora Harty flew from San Francisco to Dublin to join a group of MS Ireland walkers embarking on the Camino de Santiago (the Way of St. James), the ancient pilgrimage route.
 The walkers picked up the trail in Estella in northeast Spain and walked to the Cathedral of Santiago de Compostela in Galicia on the west coast.

 I walk through the airport, weary from lack of sleep.
 But with each sighting of a red tee shirt bearing the MS Ireland logo (by 10:00 a.m., there would be 30 of us), I’m energized.
 The first to greet me is Caitriona Hughes with whom I’d corresponded over the last two months.
 She gives me the kind of warm, familiar hug one gets from someone they’ve never met, but somehow knows.
 We’re members of the same tribe.
 Kindred spirits.
 We all board a plane to Spain, each with our own hopes and anxieties about the trip ahead.